 Neurodegenerative diseases are among the most pressing and devastating health challenges facing aging populations globally.
-With stem cells, we can now generate brain tissue in the lab from our patients.
-We utilize these patient-specific models to better understand the origin of these disease, develop personalized treatments for them.
+Stem-cell technologies now enable us to generate brain tissue in the lab from our patients with these diseases.
+We utilize these patient-specific models to better understand the origin and consequences of disease processes, and to develop personalized treatments.

 The Khurana Lab is located within the Ann Romney Center for Neurologic Diseases at Brigham and Women’s Hospital and Harvard Medical School.
 Together with our local, national and international collaborators, we strive to better understand and develop therapies for some of the most detrimental age-related disorders of our time: neurodegenerative diseases.